Liam writes articles and guides on visiting various places and locations, like the Edradour Distillery.

-- Show a genuine interest for the workmanship of the product for sale but don't be completely besotted by an item as the seller will see that enthusiasm and raise prices accordingly
+- Show a genuine interest in the workmanship of the product for sale but don't be completely besotted by an item, as the seller will see that enthusiasm and raise prices accordingly

-- Consider how much your would pay for an item at home.
-In the Marrakech souks aim to pay less.
+- Consider how much you would pay for an item at home.
+In the Marrakech souks, aim to pay less.

 - Always pay by cash.
-Some venders don't take cards and in cases where they do there have been incidents of fraud so be aware.
+Some vendors don't take cards and in cases where they do there have been incidents of fraud so be aware.

 - Bargaining can be a great acting experience.
 Think of reasons why you wouldn't pay a certain price at home and use them.
 Stating that you believe you could get a better price elsewhere often works.

-Add Some Morrocan Decadence To Your Home Lighting
+Add Some Moroccan Decadence to Your Home Lighting

-You'll find them in any size you could want one.
-From a 5 cm tall tea light holder to a half metre high giant beacon for the garden there is so much to choose when shopping in the souks.
+You'll find them in any size you could want.
+From a 5 cm tall tea light holder to a half metre high giant beacon for the garden, there is so much to choose from when shopping in the souks.

-Be aware of transporting any home which have glass panels as these will often need to travel in your hand luggage on the plan to ensure safer handling.
+Be aware of transporting anything back home that has glass panels, as these will often need to travel in your hand luggage on the plan to ensure safer handling.

 If you love scarves and pashmina's Marrakech could be the place to go shopping.
 The souks are awash with lots of stalls selling the most amazing pashminas both in luxurious cactus silk and amazingly soft cashmere.
 These scarves are a great gifts for fashion addicts and those that tend to feel on the cold side throughout the winter months.